-It's not something most of us think about on a daily basis, but almost all liquids, including water, have a pH level—but in aquariums or fish tanks, that pH level can have a huge impact on your fish and plants.
+It's not something most of us think about on a daily basis, but almost all liquids, including water, are either acidic or basic, which is measured as a pH level—but in aquariums or fish tanks, that pH level can have a huge impact on your fish and plants.
 High pH in aquariums happens, but there are ways to manage it.

 What is pH?

-pH is a measure of hydrogen ions in a solution.
+The letters pH stand for the "power of Hydrogen."
+Since capital H is the chemical symbol for hydrogen, it is always written as "pH."
+The pH is a measure of hydrogen ions in a solution.
 It is calculated as the inverse, base-10 log of the total concentration of hydrogen ions.
-Therefore, solutions with higher hydrogen ion concentration will have a lower pH and moving 1.0 in the pH scale, such as from 6.0 to 7.0, is a 10x change in the hydrogen ion concentration.
+Therefore, solutions with higher hydrogen ion concentration will have a lower pH (acidic) and less hydrogen ions will make for a higher pH (basic) solution.
+The pH scale goes from 1 to 14, with pH 7.0 being neutral (neither acidic or basic).
+Moving 1.0 unit in the pH scale, such as from 6.0 to 7.0, is a 10x change in the hydrogen ion concentration.

 Why does the pH of aquariums matter?